inBeat/inbeat-website/content/top-influencers/tiktok/vegan/canada/_index.md

 ---
-title: Top 10 Vegan TikTok Influencers In Canada In 2023
+title: Top 10 Vegan TikTok Influencers In Canada In 2024
 description: >-
-  Find top vegan TikTok influencers in Canada in 2023.
+  Find top vegan TikTok influencers in Canada in 2024.
 Most popular hashtags: #fyp #foryoupage #vegan #foryou.
 platform: TikTok
-hits: 115
+hits: 116
-text_top: Identify the top-rated TikTok influencers on inBeat.
+text_top: Identify the most popular TikTok profiles on inBeat.
-text_bottom: Our search engine aggregates 115 TikTok influencers like this in Canada for you to pitch.
+text_bottom: Our platform aggregates 116 TikTok influencers like this in Canada for you to contact.
 profiles:
   - username: "tania_heath"
     fullname: >-